-Obtaining a “Hardship” Permit to Drive While on a Suspended License
+Getting a Hardship or Restricted License to Drive While on a Suspended License

 A driver whose license is suspended or revoked for a DUI or having too many tickets may be able to get a “hardship” or “restricted” license for driving to and from certain places.

-When you're convicted of a serious driving-related offense—like driving under the influence (DUI) or reckless driving—or multiple violations within a short period of time, the court or DMV will likely suspend or revoke your license.
-However, depending on the state you live in and what you lost your license for, you may be able to continue to drive with what's often called a "hardship license," "restricted license," or "limited driving privilege."
+When you're convicted of a serious driving-related offense—like driving under the influence (DUI) or reckless driving—or multiple traffic violations within a short period of time, the court or DMV will likely suspend or revoke your license.
+That said, depending on your state's laws and the reason you lost your license, you may be able to drive with a "hardship license" (also called a "restricted license" or "limited driving privilege.")

-The purpose of a hardship license is to allow people to avoid losing their job and continue to meet other important obligations that require driving.
+A hardship license allows a person with a suspended license to drive only to and from specific places—like work or school.
+The purpose of a hardship license is to allow people to avoid losing their jobs and to meet other important obligations that require driving.
 So, to get a hardship license in the first place, motorists often have to prove to the court or DMV that they need to drive to:

 • maintain employment